 Since its establishment in 1979, the Center for Holocaust, Human Rights & Genocide Education (Chhange) at Brookdale Community College has carried out its mission to:

-- Educate about the Holocaust, human rights, and genocide;
+- Educate about the Holocaust, genocide, and human rights

-- Promote the elimination of all forms of prejudice; and,
+- Promote the elimination of racism, antisemitism and all forms of prejudice

-- Develop outstanding creative programs regarding these crucial human issues.
+- Develop creative programs regarding these crucial human issues

 Chhange, a 501(c)3 non-profit organization, provides 50-75 programs each year to over 25,000 students, educators and community members from varied socio-economic, racial, and ethnic groups within Monmouth County, throughout New Jersey and beyond.
 We are committed to educate, inspire and empower individuals to stand up to injustice and become active, involved citizens.